M. S. Viswanathan: Life

-M. S. Viswanathan was born on 24 June 1928 to Malayali family Manayangath Subramanian and Narayaniammal in Elappully village in Palakkad, Kerala, India (Then in Malabar district, Madras Presidency, British India).
+M. S. Viswanathan was born on 24 June 1928 to Manayangath Subramanian and Narayaniammal in Elappully village in Palakkad, Kerala, India (then in Malabar district, Madras Presidency, British India).
 His father died when Viswanathan was three years old, and subsequently his sister also died six months later.
 In a depressed state, Viswanathan's mother decided to kill him, and herself to escape from abject poverty and lack of support, by drowning in a pond.
 Both were saved at the last minute by his grandfather.
 His grandfather Krishnan Nair was a warden at the central jail of Kannur.
 After death of his father, his family moved from Palakkad to Kannur to stay with his jailor uncle.
 As a child, he sold refreshments in a movie theatre without any pay, so he could listen to the music in the films.
 He had a part in the film Kannagi produced by Jupiter Pictures.

 His primary education was at Pallikunnu, Kannur.
 He would often play truant from school and stand outside the house of Neelakanta Bhagavathar, a local music teacher, and listen to his teaching other students.
 He learnt to play the harmonium, and Neelakanta Bhagavathar, who heard him play and sing on a Vijayadasami Day, was impressed and organised a three-hour concert at the Kannur town hall.
 He later gave his first stage performance in Trivandrum at the age of 13.
 He worked as an office boy for Jupiter Pictures in the 1940s, earning Rs 3 per month.

 Viswanathan was married to Janaki and they have four sons and three daughters.
 His wife, Janaki, died on 14 May 2012.
 She was 77 when she died.

 He is known to have looked after his original Guru, S. M. Subbaiah Naidu, when the latter fell into financial difficulties and then continued to look after his wife until her death.
 As a rare human approach, M. S. Viswanathan, looked after his friend J. P. Chandrababu, the great Comedian and Singer of Tamil films, when the latter fell into financial ruins.
 Chandrababu stayed the last few years of his life in the house of M. S. Viswanathan, and as per the request of Chandrababu, M.S.V. arranged his last rites when he died in March 1974.